 - Eat better.
 It’s okay to indulge cravings with a small portion, but you’ll get better results from eating healthier foods like oatmeal, walnuts, omega-3-rich fish, and bananas.
 Bonus: Healthier eating also helps manage your weight.

 - Be social.
-It’s more difficult during the time of social distancing due to COVID-19 but staying connected (or reconnecting) with friends and family is crucial to keep your spirits up.
+Staying connected (or reconnecting) with friends and family is crucial to keep your spirits up.
 Technology like e-mail and social media can help you stay connected.

 Seasonal Affective Disorder responds well to intervention.
 Talk to your health care provider about the seasonal changes you experience

 This information is not intended as a substitute for professional consultation, diagnosis or treatment; it is provided “as is” without any representations or warranties, express or implied.